D♭ Minor-Major Seventh Chord

 Harmonic Function

-The Db minor major seventh chord commonly functions as the supertonic (♭II, Neapolitan) in C major or tonic in D♭ major.
+The D♭ minor major seventh chord commonly functions as the supertonic (♭II, Neapolitan) in C major or tonic in D♭ major.
 Its harmonic role varies by key — in major keys it provides subdominant or supertonic color.

 The minor-major seventh chord combines a minor triad with a major seventh, creating a uniquely tense sound.
 It appears in descending bass lines and is characteristic of film noir and jazz.
+The D♭ Minor-Major Seventh Chord specifically contains 4 notes: D♭, E, A♭, C (formula: 1-♭3-5-7).
+On piano, Db-rooted chords place the root on a black key surrounded by other black keys, and the hand naturally cups over the raised surface for smooth voice leading.
+Romantic piano repertoire, contemporary R&B, and cinematic underscore frequently feature Db chords for their lush, introspective warmth.

 Common Progressions